-What is copper?
+What is Copper?

-History of Copper:
+History of Copper

-Copper’s name derives from the Old English word “coper,” which derives from the Latin word “Cyprium,” which means “metal from Cyprus.”
+Copper’s name derives from the Old English word “copper,” which derives from the Latin word “Cyprium,” which means “metal from Cyprus.”
 Copper was known to some of the world’s earliest civilizations and may have been used as far back as prehistoric times.
 It is thought to have been the first metal worked by humans because it can be found in relatively pure forms, which means it does not need to be mined from an ore.

 They fashioned crude hammers, knives, and later other tools from it.
 Because of the material’s malleability, it was simple to shape devices by pounding them.
-The metal’s rich reddish color and toughness made it highly sought after.
+The metal’s rich reddish colour and toughness made it highly sought after.
 Pounding the copper hardened it, resulting in more robust edges.

-Compounds of copper:
+Compounds of Copper

-The following are some of the most important copper compounds:
+The following are some of the most important copper compounds

-- Halides: Cuprous chloride (CuCl) and cupric chloride (CuCl2) are copper-chlorine compounds.
+Cuprous chloride (CuCl) and cupric chloride (CuCl2) are copper-chlorine compounds.
 Cuprous iodide (Cul) is formed through the direct reaction of copper and iodine.
 Cupric iodide (Cul2) is only found in complex chemical compounds or when ammonium salts are present.

-Applications of copper:
+Applications of Copper

 - Copper was the first metal with which humanity experimented throughout history.
 The Bronze Age was named after it was discovered that the alloy bronze could be hardened with a little tin.